geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Save that, amid her glossy ringlets twined,<br>
 A wreath of flowers Maria’s locks confined.<br>
 “And why,” he said, “fair ladies, do you shew<br>
-By dress a seeming fellowship in woe? —<br>
+By dress a seeming fellowship in woe?—<br>
 What wrongs have forced you from your peaceful home,<br>
 And why, unveiled, to distant lands you roam,<br>
 Why comes each knight, in sable arms arrayed,<br>